David A. Frank, Dean

 Many honors college alumni continue their education in graduate schools across the country and around the world.
 They study such diverse fields as law, architecture, medicine, molecular biology, and English language and literature.
 Other graduates go on to endeavors in such areas as public service, private enterprise, Teach for America, and the Peace Corps.

-The honors college is located in Chapman Hall on the west side of the University of Oregon campus, close to Knight Library.
+The honors college is located in historic Chapman Hall on the west side of the University of Oregon campus, close to Knight Library.

 Honors college facilities consist of a classroom, seminar room, faculty and administrative offices, lounge, kitchen, the Robert D. Clark Library, and the David E. Boyes Computing Laboratory.
+Incoming honors college students have residential facilities in the Global Scholars Hall on the east side of campus.

 Clark Honors College seeks high-achieving students who will bring their own unique and diverse contributions to the student body.
 The admissions committee looks for evidence of academic scholarship, motivation, and creative critical thinking.